elliotcm/libpattalk/influencing users shorthand.md

-SLIDE- (State of the union: Case studies)
+SLIDE- (Case studies from the community)

 * Current use of these ideas in Ruby community